FDA-ARGOS/data.argosdb/README.md

 As of September 2021, Embleema and George Washington University have been conducting bioinformatic research and system development, focusing on expanding the FDA-ARGOS database.
 This project expands datasets publicly available in FDA-ARGOS, improves quality control by developing quality matrix tools and scoring approaches that will allow the mining of public sequence databases, and identifies high-quality sequences for upload to the FDA-ARGOS database as regulatory-grade sequences.
 Building on expansions during the COVID-19 pandemic, this project aims to further improve the utility of the FDA-ARGOS database as a key tool for medical countermeasure development and validation.

 ## Data_files
-Space for raw or processed data files
+The data files contains raw or processed code.
+It also contains templates and tables for the data files pushed to data.argosdb.org.
+It can be found [here](data_files).
 _
 ## Docs
-space for documentation
+Documentation can be found in the [docs](docs) directory.

 ## Schema
 Houses the ARGOS data schemas by release version: